Move with Ease

 Instructor

 My name is Kay Kahler.
 I have a bachelor of science degree in education and fitness.
-I have taught multiple classes in fitness centers for seniors as well as the younger population in my twenties.
-When I came to town in the late 1990's, I was the director at St. Francis Health and Recreation Center.
-I brought in Arthritis Foundation programming at that time.
+I have been a certified personal trainer and taught multiple classes in fitness centers for seniors as well as the younger population in my twenties.
+When I came to town in the late 1990's, as director at St. Francis Health and Recreation Center, I brought Arthritis Foundation programming to Little Falls.
 I left the field to stay home and raise my family.
 Now that they are in high school and young adults, I am looking to utilize my skills again.
-I am currently seeking to obtain fitness certifications again starting with the senior population but want to ensure I have a location and means to serve the senior population through offering fitness classes.
+I am a Certified Leader for Arthritis Foundation Aquatic and Exercise Programs and am starting a class at the Senior Center.

-Currently in the areas (Little Falls, Pierz, Royalton, Randall and other nearby small communities) the only senior friendly group exercise program I found offered is the Silver Sneaker program.
-Without having exercise programming available, many seniors retire and experience issolation and body pains.
+Many people need the motivation of others to commit to an exercise program.
+Many seniors retire and experience isolation and body pains.
 Pains caused by past injury and the normal aging processes cause some to become inactive.
 This begins the cycle of increased joint pain, less muscle strength and reduced muscle endurance, decreased overall cardio fitness, more sedentary lifestyle, reduced stability and balance, and increased falls.
 The final result is reduced mobility, poor mental health and more dependent living.

-The Arthritis Foundation Exercise Program is focused on improving range of motion of all the joints in the body.
-This program can be done completely in the chair or intensity and stability can be increased with standing.
-More advanced levels add floor exercises to increase core strengthening and conditioning exercises.
-All these excerises can improve the activities of daily living and overall fitness and health (physical, mental and emotional) if done routinely.
-Proper excerises can postpone joint replacements and improve successful rehab since the joints stay mobile and muscles remain strong with exercise.
+The Arthritis Foundation Exercise Program (AFEP) is focused on improving range of motion of all the joints in the body.
+This program can be done completely in the chair or intensity and stability can be increased with standing and/or adding floor exercises to increase core strengthening and conditioning exercises.
+In the fall I plan to offer an Arthritis Foundation Aquatic Program.
+All exercises can improve the activities of daily living and overall fitness and health (physical, mental and emotional) if done routinely.
+One is more likely to do exercise when held accountable by peers.
+Proper exercises can postpone joint replacements and improve successful rehab since the joints stay mobile and muscles remain strong with exercise.

 April 2025